Leviticus 20 – Penalties for Laws Already Given

 ii.
 “The principle is of the widest application.
 Whatever the territory man reigns over, it is affected by his character.
 If he be polluted and corrupt, then all that is under his sway becomes polluted and corrupt.”
 (Morgan)

 c.
-I am the LORD your God, who has separated you from the peoples: One reason for many of these laws (and the strong punishments supporting the laws) was the fact that Israel was God’s chosen nation, separated…from the people.
+I am the LORD your God, who has separated you from the peoples: One reason for many of these laws (and the strong punishments supporting the laws) was the fact that Israel was God’s chosen nation, separated…from the peoples.
 This is an important reason why God wanted them to distinguish between clean animals and unclean and other aspects of this holiness code.

 ii.
 Paul and Barnabas were separated by the Holy Spirit for the special work He had them to do (Acts 13:1-2).
 There is a sense in which every believer is separated unto God for His purpose and plan.
-“What an honor is this!
+“What an honour is this!
 To be for God Himself: to do His errands, to fulfill His behests and give Him pleasure!
-Rejoice greatly when God says, ‘Thou are Mine.’”
+Rejoice greatly when God says, ‘Thou art Mine.’”
 (Meyer)

 i.
 This demonstrates that God wants more than robotic obedience from His people.
 God wants relationship with His people, and their loyalty within that relationship (that you should be Mine).
 Both relationship and obedience are important, but God doesn’t want our obedience to Him apart from relationship.